-“In Mrs Tilscher’s Class” is a poem by the Scottish poet Carol Ann Duffy.
-It was first published in her 1990 collection, The Other Country.
-In the poem, the speaker addresses a younger version of him- or herself, describing the transition between childhood and adolescence.
-For the speaker, childhood was a safe and innocent place.
-But when the speaker learns about sex—and begins to develop his or her own sexual desires—things change: the world becomes messy and confusing.
-The speaker of the poem longs nostalgically for the safety and innocence of childhood, but also knows that change is irreversible; he or she can’t go back.
+“In Mrs Tilscher’s Class” is a poem by the Scottish poet Carol Ann Duffy, first published in her 1990 collection titled The Other Country.
+The poem describes the angst-filled transition between childhood and adolescence.
+Childhood is a safe and innocent place for the speaker until learning about sex and desire makes the world feel messy and confusing.
+The speaker longs nostalgically for the comfort and security of childhood, but also knows that change is irreversible; once you grow up, the poem implies, you can't go back.

 You could travel ...

 That for an ...

 This was better ...